Concordium/concordium.github.io/source/mainnet/net/snippets/delegation-faq.rst

 .. dropdown:: Why is there a cool-down when I decrease / stop my delegation?

-    The cool-down period is there to provide stability to the blockchain and to make sure that a baker does not become unstable too quickly if delegators withdraw their stake.
+    The :ref:`cool-down<glossary-cool-down-period>` period is there to provide stability to the blockchain and to make sure that a baker does not become unstable too quickly if delegators withdraw their stake.

 .. dropdown:: Can I change my restaking preference if I am in a cool-down period?